 With so many languages being spoken, which one is the official language of the United States?
 The correct answer is none.
-During the process of creating laws by the Continental Congress, no official language was chosen, a result of the large number of unique settlers at the time.
-Since then, diversity remains throughout the United States, which now has the second highest population of Spanish speakers.
+During the process of creating laws by the Continental Congress, no official language was chosen, a result of a large number of unique settlers at the time.
+Since then, diversity remains throughout the United States, which now has the second-highest population of Spanish speakers.

 If you guessed this one correctly, then you are a true language aficionado.
 Papua New Guinea has over 800 languages, or 841 to be precise.
 Of those 841 languages, nearly all are indigenously spoken, with very little immigrant influence.
 Despite so many languages in one country, the three officially considered are English, Hiri Motu, and Tok Pisin.

 Rejoice in the fact that all those years spent learning Klingon were not wasted.
-In fact, there are over 200 languages that were made up for books, film, or TV.
-Some other popular fictional languages include Elvish from the Tolkien series of books, and Dothraki from the incredibly popular Game of Thrones series.
+In fact, there are over 200 languages that were made up of books, film, or TV.
+Some other popular fictional languages include Elvish from the Tolkien series of books and Dothraki from the incredibly popular Game of Thrones series.